jcolag/entropy-arbitrage/2023-02-16-time-squared.md

  > **WORF**: There is the theory of the Möbius.
 A twist in the fabric of space where time becomes a loop from which there is no escape.

-I don't know of any such theory, but I do know of [the strip](https://en.wikipedia.org/wiki/M%C3%B6bius_strip), a three-dimensional object with a single surface.
+I don't know of any such theory, but I do know of {% wiki M%C3%B6bius_strip|the strip|en %}, a three-dimensional object with a single surface.
 It doesn't fit the situation, but it seems like the sort of reference that a writer of the era would *think* sounds appropriate...

  > **PICARD**: You're saying that when our time intersects with the time he left, in that instant he will function normally and, and there will be two of us.